bergant/OpenTrialsRDemo/index.md

 # Using OpenTrials API with R
 Darko Bergant
-`r format(Sys.time(), "%Y-%m-%d")`
+2016-10-14, updated: `r format(Sys.time(), "%Y-%m-%d")`

 # About OpenTrials

 From [OpenTrials](http://opentrials.net) page: _OpenTrials is a collaboration between Open Knowledge and Dr Ben Goldacre from the University of Oxford DataLab.
 It aims to locate, match, and share all publicly accessible data and documents, on all trials conducted, on all medicines and other treatments, globally._

-In addition to [web search](http://explorer.opentrials.net/search), the OpenTrials database is also accessible via API, documented as Open API (Swagger) format.
+In addition to [web search](http://explorer.opentrials.net/search), the OpenTrials database is also accessible via [API](https://api.opentrials.net/v1/docs/), documented as Open API (Swagger) format.

 This short tutorial shows how to use this API from R with [rapiclient](https://github.com/bergant/rapiclient).